-Ankle Fusion Vs. Ankle Replacement in Colorado Springs
+Ankle Replacement Vs Fusion in Colorado Springs

 During an ankle fusion, the surgeon will fuse the ankle bones together disabling movement within the joint.
 The goal of this procedure is to decrease pain within the joint.
 Alternatively, an ankle replacement replaces the tibiotalar joint (ankle joint) where your shinbone (tibia) sits on top of your foot bone (talus).
 This procedure does allow for movement within the joint after surgery.

-After discussing symptoms and analyzing diagnostic imaging with your physician, your physician will develop a detailed treatment plan comprised of the most efficient treatment method to fit your needs.
+After discussing symptoms and reviewing diagnostic imaging, your physician will work with you to develop a detailed treatment plan comprised of the most efficient treatment method to fit your needs.
 The right treatment typically varies upon:

-- An ankle break where the bones are out of position for any period of time and where the bones healed in an abnormal way.
+- An ankle break where the bones are out of position for any period of time and where they may have healed in an abnormal way.

-Visit www.CSOG.net to learn more.
+Visit the CSOG Foot and Ankle Center to learn more.